Ordina-Group/automation-tooling/workshops/angular2/exercises/exercise_02_Components_solution.md

 See source code for the tests.

-If you import it in our `NgModule`, you can use it in our main components html.
+If you import it in our `NgModule`, you can use it in our app.component.html.

 #### Our contact-card